robertmartin8/ReasonableDeviations/_posts/2022-04-18-molecular-notes-part-1.md

 **Topics** are a simple and flexible way of introducing structure to my Second Brain.
 They make it easier to search my Second Brain and to find possible links.

+## Why Molecular Notes matters to me

+Generally I’m quite critical of “productivity YouTube”.
+The classic archetype is a YouTuber explaining some productivity tool when it’s clear that that they are mostly using the tool to administrate their YouTube videos – something that is presumably not applicable to the majority of viewers.
+Or a Zettelkasten video where the YouTuber’s three zettels are “Niklas Luhmann”, “Zettelkasten”, and “Linked thinking” – i.e they are using the zettelkasten system as a prop in a video rather than an actual note-taking system.
+Andy Matuschak puts it thus: “people who write extensively about note-writing rarely have a serious context of use”.
+Cedric C brings up a similar point regarding mental models ([link](https://commoncog.com/blog/the-mental-model-fallacy/)): there are far more people who write about mental models than people who effectively apply mental models.

+These concerns were a real barrier when it came to writing this blog post – the prospect of becoming a “productivity YouTuber” terrified me.
+Even as I write this, I realise that I’m still unable to clearly articulate what Molecular Notes enables me to do, though I unequivocally maintain that I’ve derived immense value from it.

+I guess it comes down to this: to the extent that you think I’ve got interesting ideas or a thought-provoking blog, or you like the way I think about things, all of that has been significantly enabled by my Second Brain.
+Perhaps not *originated* by the Second Brain, but at least *amplified*.
+Subjectively, I was a keen learner even before using Second Brain and I was decent at spotting connections between different things I had read.
+But codifying my workflows into Molecular Notes has dramatically accelerated up my pace of learning, even given the constraints of adulthood.
+I’ll admit this is a weak explanation.
+I’m essentially saying that I like using my Second Brain because I think it makes me more productive – a highly subjective and vaguely circular argument.

+To be slightly more concrete, Molecular Notes gave me a tangible benefit during my internship at a hedge fund (as it continues to do in my full-time job at the same hedge fund) because it allowed me to learn about highly technical areas quickly, while spotting the manifold links to related fields – trading is surprisingly interdisciplinary at the end of the day, drawing on mathematics, computation, psychology, statistics, and economics (among others).
+I would love to be more specific, but unfortunately the constraints of discretion prevent me from doing so.
+Nevertheless, the key point I’m trying to convey is that I believe Molecular Notes has helped me in practice.
+It isn’t just “blog material” – in fact, I only wrote this post after several people independently asked for it.

 ## Who is Molecular Notes for?